top of page

 Ben

-• 4 min read
+• 3 min read

-Why GP‑5 Needs a MIDI Foot Controller
+Why the GP‑5 Needs a MIDI Foot Controller

 The GP-5 has a lot going for it, but adequate visual feedback and footswitches are not among those things.
 With all the power it has — coupled with its MIDI capability — the GP-5 stands to benefit hugely from a MIDI foot controller.
 Here's why:

-• Instant Preset Recall: Jump to any preset immediately, and engage the right tone.
+• Instant Preset Recall: Jump to any preset immediately and engage the right tone.

 • Preset Scrolling: Freely scroll up and down through GP-5 presets.

-• Individual Effect Block Control: Toggle the GP-5's effect blocks — NR, preamp, distortion, modulation, delay, reverb and EQ — or stack them, with a single press.
+• Individual Effect Block Control: Toggle the GP-5's effect blocks — NR, preamp, distortion, modulation, delay, reverb, and EQ — or stack them with a single press.

 Valeton GP-5 Tuner MIDI